In trying times, feeling anxious can be overwhelming. These are my favorite 10 easy and actionable tips to feel more

 I am sure you have heard this one before.
 But stay with me!
 I notice in myself that my breathing can go short and shallow when I am anxious about something and I am not paying attention to my breath.
 All it takes is a few rounds of conscious breathing.
 It calms the nervous system and brings me back into my body.

 Sometimes, I like inhaling for 4 seconds and then exhaling for 4 seconds, making sure it feels comfortable and I am not straining.
 Or I might practice abdominal breathing or belly breathing: I place my hands on my abdomen and inhale so that my belly swells.
 Then I allow the exhale to happen slowly and naturally.
 Both these breathing exercises are best done for about one minute – or longer!
 It makes a huge difference – try it out!

 Get good sleep

 Again, nothing new here.
 We all know how important good sleep is.
 Yet sometimes it’s hard to get enough, restful sleep.
 All of my tips here will help you feel more relaxed but you can also check out my blog post on how to get good sleep.

 We have turned our bedroom into a cozy sanctuary to keep unnecessary stressors out: news, work, and clutter.
-We also like our bedroom is dark and cool 68˚F or less).
+We also like our bedroom to be dark and cool 68˚F or less).
 Sometimes, we put some lavender essential oil into a diffuser to help us drift off to some good sleep.
 You can even take lavender essential oil internally to relieve anxiety and help you get some shut-eye (here’s the study: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6007527/).

 Connect with family and friends